Updated: Jun 22

 "You did the best you could with the knowledge you had at the time!"

 This helped me shed some new positive light on the situation.

-We all have a history, a story, a journey that has moulded us into where we are today!
+We all have a history, a story, and a journey that has molded us into where we are today!

-Something as simple as a song or a smell can trigger something deep down that you didn't realise was still there.
-We are allowed to have an off day, we are allowed to recognise these moments, we are allowed to tell others "I'm not ok!"
+Something as simple as a song or a smell can trigger something deep down that you didn't realize was still there.
+We are allowed to have an off day, we are allowed to recognize these moments, and we are allowed to tell others "I'm not ok!"

 First things first...

 I'm no psychologist, nor do I think I'm qualified at all professionally in this area.

 What I can offer is that I too have these dark soul-crushing moments that can take over me when I least expect it, and I'm learning new things about myself and ways to help me deal with such moments.

 I was struggling - my usual tools of keeping busy, training hard, teaching my little bunny tricks - all the things that made my heart dance were simply not working.

 I was sad, felt incredibly lonely, and had a sense of blankness that I couldn't shake.